xplosionmind/tommi.space/content/jam/public/tommi.space.md

 ---
 date: 2020-02-02T01:00:00+01:00
-updated: 2023-04-16T10:36:01+01:00
+updated: 2023-10-16T01:02:24+02:00
+permalink: /meta/
+redirect_from:
+  - /development/
+  - /tommi.space/
+  - /dev/
 tags:
   - meta
   - geek/web
   - wip
-aliases: tommi.space, Development Roadmap, Website todo, Meta, Changelog
-permalink: /meta/
-redirect_from: [/development/,/tommi.space/,/dev/]
-main: true
-toc: false
 image: /2020-04-18-making-this-website.jpg
 description: I put a lot of care and attention to details in this website (probably too much), thus I figured out it is worth sharing my decisions about implementations and features in a log, so that the overall design philosophy of tommi.space is summarized in one place and I can keep track of my thoughts.
+aliases:
+  - tommi.space
+  - Development Roadmap
+  - Website todo
+  - Meta
+  - Changelog
+main: true
 todo:
   - finish updating
   - “help wanted” issues search query